J-1 Visa Extension

 - A statement showing that you would experience exceptional hardship if you were forced to leave the U.S.

 - A statement showing that you would experience persecution by returning to your home country.

 - A statement from an Interested Government Agency (IGA) that requests your continued presence in the U.S.

-- Our J-1 visa lawyers understand the extensions designated for each category, we are able to advise the applicant on the additional steps to take in order to further the extension process.
+Here at Visa Nation, our immigration lawyers are capable of verifying if you are eligible for a J-1 visa extension.We understand the extensions designated for each category, and are able to advise you on the additional steps to take in order to further the extension process.

 To speak with one of our immigration attorneys, you can contact our office by scheduling a consultation today.